eclipse-openj9/openj9-docs/docs/shrc.md

 # Introduction to class data sharing

-Sharing class data between OpenJ9 VMs improves start up performance and reduces memory footprint.
+Sharing class data between Eclipse OpenJ9&trade; VMs improves start up performance and reduces memory footprint.
 Consider the following outcomes for two VMs that are running similar Java applications but sharing class data:

 - Start up performance is improved by placing classes that each application needs when initializing into a shared classes cache.
 The next time the application runs, it takes less time to start because the classes are already available.